TheRainbowPhoenix/MQ/README.md

 % make -C build-linux
 ```

 Optimizations are enabled in all modes by default, as the emulator is almost unusable without.
 Debug mode just turns off LTO.
-To fully disable optimizatoins, add `-DMQ_DISABLE_OPTIMIZATIONS`.
+To fully disable optimizations, add `-DMQ_DISABLE_OPTIMIZATIONS`.

 Debug modes can enable profiling.
 - Select `-DMQ_PROFILING_GPROF` to profile with gprof; running the executable will produce `gmon.out` in the current folder.